Dn-Programming-Core-Management/Dn-FamiTracker/README.md

 0CC-FamiTracker is a modified version of FamiTracker that incorporates various bug fixes and new features which work in exported NSFs as well.
 The name "0CC" comes from the author's favourite arpeggio effect command.
 The current version includes:

+- Partial FamiTracker 0.5.0 beta support
 - Sound engine extensions:
-   - Sunsoft 5B support (per official 0.4.2)
-   - Ad-doc multichip NSF export
+   - Ad-hoc multichip NSF export
    - Echo buffer access
    - Polyphonic note preview
 - New effects: